Classics and World Religions

 English Grammar ENG 150

-The general modus operandi of all my classes is the following:
+The teaching philosophy of all Dr. McElwee's classes is the following:

 "The unexamined life is not worth living"